 Licensing training courses is a lucrative strategy for generating more revenues without the time and cost of delivering the course yourself.
-Unlike selling your training course, licensing let’s you control the conditions and use of your intellectual property.
+Unlike selling your training course, licensing, let’s you control the conditions and use of your intellectual property.

 Keep in mind that licensing your course IP is not a “one time sale” – it’s a long-term partnership.
-Your licensee’s business is constantly evolving.
+Your licensee’s business is continuously evolving.
 They will need new or updated courses to meet their changing business needs, and that creates more licensing opportunities for your course IP.

 Are you ready to license your training course?
 Check out our latest audio workshop – From Single Seats to Recurring Revenue: How to License Your Seminars and Workshops.